17 Easy No-Heat Hairstyling Hacks

 This technique creates soft, subtle waves.
-Begin your twists at the crown for allover waves or at the base of the scalp for bounce that begins chin-length.
+Begin your twists at the crown for allover waves or at the base of the scalp for a bounce that begins chin-length.
 If you have short hair, start twisting your strands at the crown and pin ends at the nape of your neck.
 The tighter you twist, the more dramatic the results.

 Pro tip: Twisting sections in alternate directions adds movement and body while twirling in the same direction creates a more uniform look.

 These days there’s a braid for any occasion.
 You’ve got the French braid, the Dutch braid, the Halo braid, the fishtail braid…so the wave styles they create are virtually limitless.
-Even each braid has options: Go traditional or unconventional depending how you position each plait.
+Even each braid has options: Go traditional or unconventional depending on how you position each plait.